 FEEDING EXTRA SCRAPES/TREATS

-Our chickens are pasture raised.
+Our chickens are pasture-raised.
 They only go in the barn at night.
-In winter they have their own coop inside the huge old barn.
-So for the most part on extreme weather days, they hang out in the barn.
+In winter, they have their coop inside the huge old barn.
+So, for the most part, they hang out in the barn on extreme weather days.

 I give them any extra veggie scraps that are not going to our indoor pot-bellied pig.
-The ends of bread seem to be their favorite.
-I throw the ends in the toaster then toss in a blender and feed to the chickens.
+For example, the ends of bread seem to be their favorite.
+I throw the ends in the toaster, then toss them in a blender and feed to the chickens.

 In conclusion, those five tips are the most beneficial.
-Keep your flock free from drafts, hydrated and fed should keep them up and alive through the winter months.
-Always make sure they have a full feeder before they sleep as this keeps them warmer through the night.
+Keep your flock free from drafts, hydrated, and fed should keep them up and alive through the winter months.
+Always ensure they have a full feeder before they sleep, which keeps them warmer through the night.

-We also keep thick layers of straw in the coop and around the barn where they hang out during the day.
-When the weather warms up we shovel a path from the barn down to the grass.
-This gives them a bit of an area to forage.
+We also keep thick layers of straw in the coop and around the barn, where they hang out during the day.
+Then, we shovel a path from the barn down to the grass when the weather warms up.
+This gives the chickens a bit of an area to forage.

-These tips can be applied to ducks as well.
-Our ducks share the same coop as our chickens and follow the same tips as mentioned above.
+You can apply these tips to ducks as well.
+Our ducks share the same coop as our chickens and follow the directions above.

 Hi Tasia, we live in Eastern PA and the winter has been brutal!
 This is my first winter with chickens and so far they are doing ok.
 My husband built a gorgeous coop and the only open “draft” areas is at the roofline where the soffits are.
 I haven’t covered them because I want to make sure I provide adequate ventilation for the girls.
 My only regret is not having placed some sort of plastic wind barrier around the chicken run, which I’m definitely going to do next year.
 Anyways great tips and good luck with the rest of this winter 😊